PikaTimer/PikaTimer/README.md

 * Built in database engine (H2) that stores the entire event in a single file (easy for backups, copying, archiving, etc)
 * Outputs basic Overall, Age Group, and Awards text based reports.
 * Output of HTML results table (formatted with DataTables for easy mobile viewing)
-* Automatically upload reports to an FTPS (FTP over TLS) server
+* Automatically upload reports to an FTP, FTPS (FTP over TLS), or SFTP (FTP over SSH) server
 * Output awards file based on gun or chip time for Overall / Masters / AG
 * DQ / DNF / DNS flags for runners and the ability to exclude them on results.
 * In-Progress report options that show runners who started but have not yet finished.
 * Windows x64 based native application

-Short Term Pending Features:
-* Ability to directly import times from the RFID Ultra units (no need for RFIDServer)
-* Bulk bib assignments
-* Post results to social media (Twitter, Facebook, etc)
-* Easy download option from HTML report

-Long Term Features:
-* Team Reports / Awards
+Road Map (In no particular order):
 * Arbitrary participant attributes an the ability to produce reports based on them
 * Arbitrary age groups (vs 5/10 year)
 * Arbitrary awards categories based on any participant attribute
+* Team Reports / Awards
 * Ability to change the pace or distance units on a per split/segment basis (e.g. swim in min/100yds, bike in mph, run in min/mile)
+* Mandatory Splits
 * Non-binary gender/sex attribute
 * Ability to support relay races
 * Ability to support lap races